Signature for flat unitary bundles over surfaces with boundary: Introduction

 The map $\mathrm{Rot}:\mathrm{U}(p,q)\to\br/\bz$ is continuous.
 Let $p_2:\mathrm{U}(p,q)_2\to \mathrm{U}(p,q)$ be the central extension of $\mathrm{U}(p,q)$ defined by the signature cocycle.
 Then $\mathrm{Rot}$ lifts to a continuous map $\mathrm{Rot}_2:\mathrm{U}(p,q)_2\to\br$ that restricts to the identity on the kernel of $p_2$.

-\begin{thm} The image of Atiyah's section $\sigma:\mathrm{U}(p,q)\to \mathrm{U}(p,q)_2$ is the zero level set of the function $\mathrm{Rot}_2+\rro\circ p_2$.
-The coboundary of this function (viewed as a $0$-cochain) is the pull-back by $p_2$ of Meyer and Atiyah's signature cocycle. \end{thm} A concrete expression for $\sigma$ is given in Theorem \ref{thmsigmabis}.
+\begin{sthm} The image of Atiyah's section $\sigma:\mathrm{U}(p,q)\to \mathrm{U}(p,q)_2$ is the zero level set of the function $\mathrm{Rot}_2+\rro\circ p_2$.
+The coboundary of this function (viewed as a $0$-cochain) is the pull-back by $p_2$ of Meyer and Atiyah's signature cocycle. \end{sthm} A concrete expression for $\sigma$ is given in Theorem \ref{thmsigmabis}.

 Theorem \ref{thmsigma} thus provides a link between three indirectly defined objects on unitary groups: \begin{itemize} \item Meyer and Atiyah's integer valued signature cocycle, \item Burger-Iozzi-Wienhard's $\br/\bz$-valued rotation numbers, \item our real valued rho invariant. \end{itemize}